-Flutter development services compile of Dart code to native ARM code without any bridge as being a newbie for their mobile application development.
-With more than 1450 packages available on Flutter, it is powered-accelerated Skia 2D engine for better results.
-Another architecture to be noticed is the or BLoC (Business Logic Component).
+Flutter development services compile Dart code to native ARM code without any bridge as being a newbie for their mobile application development.
+With more than 1450 packages available on Flutter, it is a powered-accelerated Skia 2D engine for better results.
+Another architecture to be noticed is the BLoC (Business Logic Component).

 Here it's serious competition as both Flutter and React Native comes with a functionality called hot reload.
 Now why it is so vital to know the function better is it provides React Native developers to quickly see visible changes in code.